-In our Audit Strategy Memorandum we reported that materiality for the financial statements as a whole was set at £5.834 million for the Commissioner and £6.422 million for the Group.
-We have updated our assessment as part of our continuous planning processes and have set materiality at £5.895 million for the Commissioner and £6.161 million for the Group.
-Financial statements Our clearly trivial threshold for reporting matters to you has been set at £177k for the Commissioner and £185k for the Group.
+In our Audit Strategy Memorandum we reported that materiality for the financial statements as a whole was set at £6.359 million.
+We have updated our assessment as part of our continuous planning processes and have set materiality at £6.101 million.
+Our clearly trivial threshold for reporting matters to you has been set at £183k.
 Financial statements We communicated identified significant risks to you as part of our Audit Strategy Memorandum in February 2017.
-Section [2] of this report outlines the work we have undertaken, and the conclusions we have reached, for each significant risk.
+Section 2 of this report outlines the work we have undertaken, and the conclusions we have reached, for each significant risk.
 At the time of issuing this report, and subject to the satisfactory conclusion of the remaining audit work, we anticipate issuing an unqualified opinion, without modification, on the financial statements.
 Our draft auditor's report is provided in Appendix C. Identified misstatements Our work did not identify any misstatements that needed to be adjusted by management.
-A summary of disclosure issues is provided in Appendix A. At the time of issuing this report, and subject to the satisfactory conclusion of the remaining audit work, we are no matters to report in respect of the Commissioner's arrangements to secure economy, efficiency and effective use of resources.
-Our draft auditor's report is provided in Appendix C. Whole of Government Accounts (WGA) We anticipate completing our work on your WGA submission, in line with the group instructions issued by the National Audit Office, by the deadline of 30 September 2017.
-We anticipate reporting that the WGA submission is consistent with the audited financial statements.
+A summary of the identified disclosure issues is provided in Appendix A. Value for Money At the time of issuing this report, and subject to the satisfactory conclusion of the remaining audit work, we anticipate having no matters to report in respect of the Chief Constable's arrangements to secure economy, efficiency and effectiveness in its use of resources.
+Our draft auditor's report is provided in Appendix C.